 “My Hebrew name is Leba, named after my grandmother, which means heart.
 I feel that I am alive at this time dedicated to all matters of the heart.
-My blood ancestors are from Russia, Sicily and Scotland and I was born as a white settler on Lenni-Lenape territory in what is now called New Jersey.
-I fell in love with the wild places there—the magnificence of the oak trees; the earthworms that came out of the soil with the rains; the deer that crunched through the leaves; the salty ocean air on my face; the gust of winds and bird calls that meant the sun was setting over the ocean.
-These wild moments, my grandmother’s love of life and the deep love of my family guided me as a child to love and care for the earth and the people.
+My blood ancestors are from Russia, Sicily and Scotland and I was born a white settler on Lenni-Lenape territory in what is now called New Jersey.
+I fell in love with the wild places there—the magnificence of the oak trees; the earthworms emerging after the rains; the deer moving through the leaves; the salty ocean air on my face and the bird calls that signaled the setting sun.
+These wild moments and my family’s love of life guided me as a child to love and care for the earth and the people.”

-I currently live as a white settler on Southern Pomo and Miwok Territory in what is now called Sebastopol, California.
-I am very present to the fact that some of the original colonizers of this place are Russian and Italian, two lineages which run through my body.
-I give deep thanks and respect to the original peoples of this place, and am here with the commitment and prayer to be in right relationship with the people, the land and the waters of this place.
-And while I know this commitment isn’t enough to acknowledge the historic and present-day harm done on this continent and globally by supremacy culture, I nevertheless believe it is my response-ability to walk with this commitment and prayer … and continue to learn, change and do better along the way.\
+Lauren currently lives as a white settler on occupied Southern Pomo territory, a place whose original colonizers included Russian and Italian — two lineages which run through her body.
+She gives deep thanks and respect to the original peoples of this place, and carries the commitment to be in right relationship with the people, the land and the waters therein.
+And while this commitment isn’t enough to address the historic and present-day harm done on this continent — and globally by supremacy culture — she nevertheless believes it is her response-ability to walk humbly with this prayer while continuing to learn, change and do better along the way.\